Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation

 Table \ref{tab:vla_table} provides a comprehensive comparison and classification of various Vision-Language-Action (VLA) models discussed in Section \ref{sec:vla}.
 The table organizes these models based on their primary \textit{Optimization Direction}, which includes improvements in Group I for Perception (Data Source and Augmentation, Spatial Understanding, Multimodal Fusion), Group II for Reasoning (Long-horizon Task Solving, Knowledge Preservation, Reasoning with World Models), Group III for Action Generation, and Group IV for Learning \& Adaptation.
 For each model, the table details several key design dimensions: \begin{itemize}[nosep, noitemsep] \item \textbf{Observation}: The input modalities used by the model, such as RGB images (RGB), depth information (D), including point clouds or other types, robot proprioception (ROB), and text instructions (TX). \item \textbf{Action generation}: The methodology for producing actions, categorized into Flow Matching (FM), Diffusion Models (DM), Autoregressive (AR) decoding, or Direct Prediction (DP). \item \textbf{VLM policy}: The internal mechanisms of the policy, highlighting the use of advanced reasoning like Chain-of-Thought (CoT), Future Prediction (FP), or explicit Memory (MEM). \item \textbf{Pretraining}: The type of the training data, specifying whether it involves Multiple Datasets (MD) or Cross-embodiment (CE) data. \item \textbf{Scenarios}: The evaluation context, indicating if the model was tested across Multi-scenario (MS) setups, deployed in the Real World (RW), or demonstrated Cross-embodiment Execution (CE). \end{itemize} This classification highlights the key features, capabilities, and architectural choices of recent VLA models, offering a structured overview of the current research landscape.
-Table \ref{tab:approaches} and Table \ref{tab:approaches-v2} present a tabular comparison of various language-conditioned robot manipulation approaches discussed in from Sec. \ref{sec:language-for-state-evaluation} to Sec. \ref{sec:comparative_analysis}.
-The tables summarize key aspects such as the year of publication, benchmarks or simulation engines used, language and perception modules, real-world experiment status, and the utilization of foundational models (FMs), reinforcement learning (RL), imitation learning (IL), and motion planning (MP).